koalalalabear/Curating-the-Best-Airbnb-in-Seattle/README.md

 What amenities to offer? <br>

 Across all neighbourhoods, it seems like there are already plenty of apartments in the market.
 I think a condominium that has a doorman,access to a pool and gym will be good to fetch higher prices.
 Offering breakfast in Downtown and Queen Anne can also fetch higher prices however it is not really worth it in West Seattle unless the listing is situated somewhere inaccessible since it is less touristy and people are not as willing to pay more.

+## Future Work

+Further analysis can be done into understanding what makes a great host, accessibility / transit of listings and guest sentiment analysis into reviews.